 Tests were performed on the tattooed human skin is actually what they said it was.
 Although it is never explicitly said, you are led to assume that it came from Jewish victims.

 What is not plausible is that Ilse Koch had people slaughtered for their tattoos.
-This is because she had not been in the camp for almost 2 years before it was liberated by the Allies and the table of atrocities was presented.
+This is because she had not been in the camp for almost 2 years before it was liberated by the Allies and the table of atrocities was presented (see images below).
 Are we really supposed to believe that all these alleged human skin products would have sat at the camp for 20 months waiting for the liberators to discover them?
 This idea becomes more preposterous when you know that a SS man, Konrad Morgen, was conducting an investigation of the camp both before and after Koch’s arrest.
 This investigation led to the execution of Karl-Otto Koch.

 What actually makes sense would be one of two things.
 The tattooed skin came from Dr. Wagner.
 Having a human skin tattoo collection not necessarily a sinister thing, especially if you study tattoos.
 A Japanese man named Fukushi Masaichi is celebrated for his collection.
 It could also be possible that the creators of the table of atrocities provided the collection of human skin themselves.

 In his documentary Dean Irebodd brings up a question that the orthodox Holocaust historians don’t want you to think about: